 Having got that out of the way it was a case of combining all the original flashback clips into one file, with the only slightly tricky part being how to manage the transitions from one to the other.

 Chronologically, The Fatality Index must take place before The Return of Doctor Mysterio, even though Mysterio was broadcast first.
-Since Twelvy first meets Nardole on the planet of the un-named executioners, let’s call them “The Deathsmiths” [of Goth???] the timeline seems be to that, after The Husbands of River Song is over, Twelvy stitches Nardole’s head back onto his body and then he gets the summons to the Deathsmiths’ planet, sticks Missy in the Vault in Bristol, after which it’s Mysterio and then The Pilot.
+Since Twelvy first meets Nardole on the planet of the un-named executioners, let’s call them “The Deathsmiths” [of Goth???] the timeline seems be to that, after The Husbands of River Song is over, Twelvy stitches Nardole’s head back onto his body, spends the next twenty-eight years with River, gets the summons to the Deathsmiths’ planet, sticks Missy in the Vault in Bristol, after which it’s Mysterio and then The Pilot.

 Which means the summons to Missy’s execution is the reason why Twelvy finally leaves River, knowing her next stop will be The Library and her first meeting with Ten and her last with the Doctor.
 Talk about spoilers, and it’s rather neat that after all she’s hidden from him, it’s the Doctor himself who gets to keep the biggest spoiler of them all from her…